 FOSC REVIEW AND COMMENTARY

-The Committee reviewed and drafted comments on the Development in November 2018 in the form of a memorandum.
+The Committee reviewed and drafted comments on the Proposed Development in November 2018 in the form of a memorandum.
 The opening commentary provides insight into why we did this, how we included public expressions, and what issues we addressed.

 The memorandum reviewed the Development and provide the Committee’s concerns and conclusions based on the information gathering it did over the past year or so.
 The framework for the memorandum mirrored the four primary “Goals” of the Open Space Element of the General Plan and the underlying policies and objectives.